OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/04-reading-switch.md

 Polling is the process of repeatedly checking an input.

 When flipping the switch, you may have noticed a delay of 2 seconds before the LED reacted.
 This delay was added so that the CPU has some time to rest between every check on the LED.
 We don't want to burn up the CPU by constantly checking the same thing - remember that it runs incredibly fast!

+// TODO: erm... again, we don't want to alarm people, 'burn up the CPU' sounds horrifying if I'm a newbie, change it to something like 'unnecessarily overload the CPU'

 The delay length is set by the `time.sleep(2)` line.
 Try changing the number to something shorter, like 0.5 or 0.1, and seeing what happens.